infimalabs/space/A15/README.md

 a shared convention, mirrored or incorrectly oriented geometry could easily result from exchanging *A15*-encoded coordinates.

+# Privacy and Security of Tracking Data (PII)

+The application of this efficient encoding framework to fine-grained spatial tracking data, especially full-body kinematics derived from VR/AR systems, carries significant privacy implications that **must** be addressed with utmost seriousness.
+Such detailed movement data constitutes **Personally Identifiable Information (PII)** and may qualify as sensitive biometric data under various regulations (e.g., GDPR (European Parliament and Council of the European Union 2016), CCPA (California State Legislature 2018)).
+Handling this data demands rigorous privacy safeguards and unwavering ethical considerations as a **non-negotiable** aspect of implementation.
+Developers and deployers **must** integrate robust security measures as a foundational requirement.
+This includes, at a minimum:

+- Employing strong **end-to-end encryption (E2EE)** for all *A15*-encoded coordinate streams and associated tracking data during network transmission and persistent storage.

+- Strict adherence to **data minimization principles** (collecting only the data essential for the application’s functionality).

+- Implementing transparent **user consent mechanisms** before any tracking begins.

+- Establishing clearly defined **data retention and deletion policies**.

+- Utilizing effective **anonymization or aggregation strategies** whenever full individual fidelity is not strictly required (e.g., for analytics or heatmaps).

+- Ensuring full compliance with all relevant legal and ethical regulations.

+This data represents individuals and their behavior; it **must** be treated with the highest degree of care, respect, security, and transparency.
+Failure to do so carries significant legal, ethical, and reputational risks.

+It should be noted that while the A15 encoding framework reduces the raw size of spatial data, potentially making it more efficient to encrypt and secure, this efficiency gain does not diminish the fundamental privacy requirements surrounding such sensitive information.

 # Immediate Potential and Future Prospects

 The *A15*-based spatial partitioning and encoding framework, validated